 The Code recommends that a UK listed company’s Chairman be independent on appointment.
 The Chairman was appointed in December 2009.
 The Board considers that the Chairman was independent on appointment and remains so.
 The Chairman’s role is to ensure good corporate governance.
 His responsibilities include leading the Board, ensuring the effectiveness of the Board in all aspects of its role, ensuring effective communication with shareholders, setting the Board’s agenda and ensuring that all Directors are encouraged to participate fully in the activities and decision-making process of the Board.

-The UK Corporate Governance Code recommends that at least half the members of the board of directors (excluding the chairman) of a UK listed company should be independent in character and judgment and free from relationships or circumstances which are likely to affect, or could appear to affect, their judgment.
-The Board has concluded that its Non-Executive Directors, Charles Gurassa, Ken Hydon and Miguel Ko, are independent Non-Executive Directors for UK Corporate Governance Code purposes and that their appointments as independent Non-Executive Directors are in the best interests of Shareholders.
+The Code recommends that at least half the members of the Board of Directors (excluding the Chairman) of a UK listed company should be independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
+The Board has concluded that, for the purposes of the Code, Charles Gurassa, Ken Hydon, Fru Hazlitt, Trudy Rautio and Rachel Chiang should be regarded as independent Non-executive Directors and that their appointments are in the best interests of shareholders.

 Terms of Reference - Main Board

 The Nomination Committee assists the Board in discharging its responsibilities in relation to the composition of the Board.